swiftlang/swift-package-manager/Documentation/SystemModules.md

       size_t free_in_buffer;        /* # of byte spaces remaining in buffer */
       ^

-This is because `jpeglib.h` is not a correct module as bundled with Ubuntu (Homebrew’s jpeglib.h is correct however).
+This is because `jpeglib.h` is not a correct module.
 To fix this you need to add `#include <stdio.h>` to the top of jpeglib.h.

 JPEG lib itself needs to be patched, but since this situation will be common we intend to add a workaround system in module packages.